edinburghlivinglab/ddc/pages/data_store.md

 ### Windows

+Use the full path to the folder on Windows when mapping the drive:

+\\chss.datastore.ed.ac.uk\chss\sps\groups\DDC

+You may then be asked for your login credentials.
+Enter your username in the format  ed\username  and your usual login password.

 1. Select **Start** > **Computer** > **Map network drive**.
 2. In the **Drive** list, click a drive letter.
 You can choose any available letter.
 3. In the **Folder** box, type the following address for the DDC folder:

 ```
 U:\Datastore\CHSS\sps\groups\DDC
 ```